alistairjordan/lorawan-balloon/docs/LoraWanHelium.md

 The former, while a PITA initially, actually provides what initially appears to be an easy to use interface to Lora, with functions such as spreading factor, band etc all controllable using ioctl calls.

-It appears that Starnight has also produced a LoraWan driver, which is currently written for the 4.11 kernel, which needs updating to the current kernel and testing.
+It appears that Starnight has also produced a LoraWan driver, which is currently written for the 4.11 kernel.
+I've updated this to work with the 5.10 Kernel being used (Should upgrade this to use mainline at somepoint!).
+The driver has been missing several parts, such as coding for regions outside ones he lives in (He has a edu.tw email, and apparently they use AU923 over there!).
+I've started adding them in to stop the project having any black spots, but currently I've only added EU bands as that's the region I'm doing testing in.